How One-Rep Max (1RM) Can Enhance Your Training

-When you first start strength training, you should choose a weight that you can use to complete 10-12 repetitions of an exercise — the last few reps should challenge you.
+When you first start strength training, you should choose a weight that you can use to complete 10-12 repetitions of an exercise.
+The last few reps should feel tough, but achievable.

-As you gain strength, you can increase the weight you lift, and decrease the number of repetitions.
-You'll use your 1RM to determine the amount to lift that will effectively increase your overall muscle strength.
+As you gain strength, you can increase the weight you lift and decrease the number of repetitions.
+You'll use your 1RM to determine the amount you should be lifting to effectively increase your overall muscle strength.

-When you use the BUILD program on the Sweat app, you'll use your five-rep max to calculate your 1RM.
-This is a safer way to test your absolute strength, and it means that you can complete the test at the gym even if you don't have someone there to spot you.
+When you train with the BUILD program, you'll use your five-rep max to calculate your 1RM.
+This is a safer way to test your absolute strength, and means that you can complete the test at the gym even if you don't have someone there to spot you.

-When doing a 1RM or five-rep max test, remember that form comes first.
-Your 1RM is the lift you can complete one repetition of with correct technique — this protects you from injury and ensures that you gain strength in a balanced way.
+When doing a 1RM or five-rep max test, remember that good form ALWAYS needs to come first to protect yourself from injury, recruit the correct muscles and gain strength in a balanced way.

-Here’s an example of how you might use your 1RM in your weights training:
+Here’s an example of how you might use your 1RM in your weight training:

 To improve your endurance, use a weight that’s 70% of your 1RM for sets of 12-20 reps.